-By the end of each English language proficiency level, an English Language Learner can ELP.2-3.1.
-Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can construct meaning from oral presentations and literary and informational text through gradeappropriate listening, reading, and viewing use a very limited set of strategies to: • identify a few key words and phrases from read- alouds, simple written texts, and oral presentations. use an emerging set of strategies to: • identify some key words and phrases • identify the main topic or message/lesson from read-alouds, simple written texts, and oral presentations. use a developing set of strategies to: • identify the main topic or message • answer questions • retell some key details from read-alouds, simple written texts, and oral presentations. use an increasing range of strategies to: • determine the main idea or message • identify or answer questions about some key details that support the main idea/message • retell a variety of stories from read-alouds, written texts, and oral presentations. use a wide range of strategies to: • determine the main idea or message • tell how key details support the main idea • retell a variety of stories from read-alouds, written texts, and oral communications.
+By the end of each English language proficiency level, an English Language Learner can ELP.4-5.1.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can construct meaning from oral presentations and literary and informational text through grade- appropriate listening, reading, and viewing use a very limited set of strategies to: • identify a few key words and phrases from read-alouds, simple written texts, and oral presentations. use an emerging set of strategies to: • identify the main topic • retell a few key details from read-alouds, simple written texts, and oral presentations. use a developing set of strategies to: • determine the main idea or theme, and • retell a few key details • retell familiar stories from read-alouds, simple written texts, and oral presentations. use an increasing range of strategies to: • determine the main idea or theme, and • explain how some key details support the main idea or theme • summarize part of a text from read-alouds, written texts, and oral presentations. use a wide range of strategies to: • determine two or more main ideas or themes • explain how key details support the main ideas or themes • summarize a text from read-alouds, written texts, and oral presentations.